"Why settle for less when there's a demand for excellence"

-We don't do fixed price restorations here as some restorers are doing, how can you charge the same price for a fairly original car that needs a facelift to a barn find that needs everything doing ?
+We don't do fixed price restorations here as some restorers are doing, it might be fashionable at the moment but how can you charge the same price for a fairly original car that needs a facelift to a barn find that needs everything doing ?
 How is that remotely fair or even sensible?

 Someone has paid over the odds for one but not nearly enough for the other.

-Each restoration is unique with its own hidden secrets and issues so therefore goes through a step by step process where its broken down into key stages and assessed, sure each project shares some commonality with another but in each case will be evaluated and judged on its own merit before any decisions are made and a plan to move the project forward drawn up.
+Each restoration is unique with its own history and issues so therefore goes through a step by step process where its broken down into key stages and assessed, sure each project shares some commonality with another but in each case will be evaluated and judged on its own merit before any decisions are made and a plan to move the project forward drawn up.